detlefs/FolderBookmarks/README.md

 ## Knowledge
 The bookmarks are stored to the user's profile path into a file with name `.folderBM.clixml`.
-To load the bookmarks automatically on dtsrtup of a new session, I suggest to add the `Import-FolderBookmark` call in your `$profile` (normally `C:\Users\detlefs\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1`).
+To load the bookmarks automatically on startup of a new session, I suggest to add the `Import-FolderBookmark` call in your `$profile` (normally `C:\Users\detlefs\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1`).

 #### To delete all bookmarks